Tessellis: History

+On February 2, 2024, Wind Tre signed an agreement for the acquisition of the assets, including the network infrastructure, of OpNet, which will be acquired 100% by Wind Tre together with all other subsidiaries, excluding Tessellis.
+On August 1, the transaction was completed.

 IPO

 In October 1999 (during the dot-com bubble), the company went through an initial public offering (IPO) to be traded on the Italian Stock Exchange at a share price of 46 Euros.
 3,098,000 shares were offered to investors of which 2,658,000 shares were created through a capital increase and the rest were sold by Soru.
 Soru made 20,240,000 Euros on the IPO.
 In 2012, the price per share had plummeted to 0.04 Euros.

 Between 2001 and 2005, shares were also traded on the French Stock Exchange.
 It was delisted from Paris Stock Exchange at the end of December 2005.

-Sales

-Beginning in 2004, Tiscali sold off many of its regional sub-companies to native telecommunications operators in order to focus more on prime target areas.